realeyes-media/demo-encoder/README.md

 * Install bower and run npm install
 * $ npm install -g bower
 * $ npm install
-* Update /server/config/aws-config.json with your aws access key and secret key for S3 uploading.
+* Update /server/config/aws-config.json.template with your aws access key and secret key for S3 uploading.
+Then rename the file to aws-config.json

 ### How do I run the app? ###